-There are many ways to build your personal brand, but almost all of them include digital content.
+There are many ways to build your brand, but almost all of them include digital content.
 You might start a blog or pioneer a new platform.
 It’s important to know what’s out there and that your branding is consistent.
 Teens are great about creating digital content that feels cohesive on all platforms.
 They can help you with share settings, automatic posting, and image.
 When you are trying to attract professional offers, you need to set yourself apart from the competition.

 I said earlier that “communication skills” was an outdated phrase, but that doesn’t mean that communication isn’t important.
 Digital communication is just a different animal than you’re familiar with, it can be hard to know all the ins and outs.
 How many times have you seen CEOs and politicians get in trouble for an offhand tweet?

 You bet those professionals in positions of great authority have “excellent written communication skills”, but they still don’t know what they’re doing.
 The lines between personal and professional communication are blurring, so you need to know what is valued in the professional world.

 Ask a teenager about your options.
 How do people contact you?
 What do you need to give them?
 A phone number is rarely enough to have on your resume.
 Your digital presence is part of your ability to communicate with employers and clients.

 Your teenager can help you set up a professional email address, a LinkedIn account, and any other social media profile.
 They may even be able to create a website for you!
 They can teach you how to interact on each platform, so you don’t confuse a comment and a DM.
 (That means direct message, by the way.)